An IBL group in progress

 The Wake Forest PA program curriculum is centered around inquiry-based, small-group, self-directed learning based on real patient medical problems.
 In inquiry-based learning (IBL), learners are progressively given more and more responsibility for their own education and become increasingly independent of the teacher for their education.
 IBL produces independent learners who can continue to learn on their own in life and in their chosen careers.
 The responsibility of the teacher in IBL is to provide the educational materials and guidance that facilitate learning.

 In our IBL groups, learning is based on the messy, complex problems encountered in the real world as a stimulus for learning and for integrating and organizing learned information in ways that will ensure its recall and application to future problems.
 The problems in IBL are also designed to challenge learners to develop effective problem-solving and critical thinking skills.

-Benefits of CPS
+Benefits of IBL

-Students benefit from CPS by:
+Students benefit from IBL by: